wdtinc/flask-pika/README.md

 	fpika.init_app(app)

 ##Using the Pika object
-Use the amqp object you created and get a channel.
+Use the pika object you created and get a channel.

 	fpika.channel.basic_publish(exchange='exchange',routing_key='routing_key',body='message')